 1. Do nothing and proceed according to schedule.

 - It’s simple and easy.

 - Performance goals already embed uncertainty; changes are not merited just because we now know the flavor of that uncertainty.

-- There is nothing wrong with incentive programs not paying out sometimes, especially if shareholders are equally suffering.
+- There’s nothing wrong with incentive programs not paying out during troubling times, especially if shareholders are equally suffering.

 - Therefore, with knowledge of a global shock underway, it’s fundamentally flawed to ignore its occurrence and expected impact on the business plan driving proposed goals.

-2. Make the awards in the present but delay setting goals for a reasonable time (e.g. several months).
+2. Make the awards in the present but delay setting goals (e.g., by several months).

 - It doesn’t make sense to lock down goals while there is great uncertainty around the ultimate impact of the COVID-19 pandemic.